sarsamurmu/reboost/docs/configurations.md

 Type: `boolean`\
 Default: `false`

-If want to know how fast is Reboost, enable this ^_^.
+If want to know how fast Reboost is, enable this ^_^.